Langmuir adsorption model: Thermodynamic derivation

 Note that the concentration of the solute adsorbate can be used instead of the activity coefficient.
-However, the equilibrium constant will no longer be dimensionless and will have units of 1/concentration units instead.
+However, the equilibrium constant will no longer be dimensionless and will have units of reciprocal concentration instead.
 The difference between the kinetic and thermodynamic derivations of the Langmuir model is that the thermodynamic uses activities as a starting point while the kinetic derivation uses rates of reaction.
 The thermodynamic derivation allows for the activity coefficients of adsorbates in their bound and free states to be included.
 The thermodynamic derivation is usually referred to as the "Langmuir-like equation".